TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ExtensionManager/Index.rst

 The *Extension Manager* is where you can manage available extensions or get new ones from the TYPO3 Extension Repository (TER).
 It is quite a rich tool and this chapter provides only a brief overview.

-It is possible to set up your TYPO3 CMS installation and install extensions by using Composer.
-In that case, the *Extension Manager* is of little relevance.
-For more information, see the :ref:`t3install:start`.

 Moving to **ADMIN TOOLS > Extensions**, we get the following view: